 Can we change our narrative?

 I started thinking about whether it was good to be able to change our well-considered narratives.
 Not only should we change and challenge, it’s imperative.
 A collective narrative is essential to establish and mature a culture of collaboration.
-Changing the narrative effectively means doing it collectively, from the beginning, before individual beliefs start to get fixed.
+Changing the narrative effectively means doing it collectively, before individual beliefs start to get fixed.
 In the preceding videos, we were looking at results after the simulation run was completed.
 Imagine that just after you’ve brought in your CAD model, you can gather your colleagues from around the globe, quickly confirming that you have the right assemblies and parts, before someone starts building the mesh.
 Imagine that after you’ve got your first meshing pass complete, multiple collaborators can spread out to check the mesh quality everywhere at the same time.
 If someone finds a spot where further attention is needed, you teleport to their location to see what they’re seeing.
 Side note – in Simcenter STAR-CCM+ 2020.1, you will be able to create high quality, polyhedral meshes faster than ever before… which means you and your collaborators can build, refine and review your mesh in significantly less time.
-You can also wave at each other to draw attention – it’s fun and it overcomes one of the drawbacks of immersive environments – when you’re by yourself, it can feel very isolating.
+You can also wave at each other!
+It’s fun and it overcomes one of the drawbacks of immersive environments – when you’re by yourself, it can feel very isolating.

 At every step on the way to building your digital twin, you can use collaborative virtual reality to review and refine your narrative, as a team.
 Speaking of team, here’s a tip of the hat to our Developers and QA colleagues who worked on this feature – in this snapshot, there are people sitting all across North America and Europe, sharing this collaborative immersive experience, enjoying real-time interaction.